 Hey guys!
 I'm starting the week off with two really cute winter cards that are easy and fun to make!
 Did you know that greeting cards date back to the 1400's?
 Whoa ... that's a lot of cards being sent out with messages of goodwill and holiday greetings!

-There are so many crafty people that love making handmade cards.
+So many people love making handmade cards.
 It's such a thoughtful way to tell someone you're thinking of them.
 But you don't have to wait for a birthday to send one.
-Here are a few other ideas for giving one of these greeting cards.
+Here are a few more ideas for giving one of these greeting cards.

-Let's start with the obvious.
-Christmas just passed and these would make awesome thank you cards for the gifts you received.
-And the winter theme is perfect.
+Let's start with a thank you!
+Christmas has passed and these would make awesome thank you cards for the gifts you received.
+I love the winter theme.

 Give this to someone just to thank them for being awesome!
 Like a neighbor or friend who picks up your mail, shovels the snow off your sidewalk or always has an egg for you to borrow.

 This would be a great card to welcome the new folks that just moved in to the neighborhood.
 Or ... maybe one of your friends just bought a new home and you want to congratulate them!

 This would make a sweet card to send your kids at college to remind them you're there for them and to encourage and support them as the semester resumes.

 You could use this as a "save the date" card.
 Plan a morning with a friend, sip coffee by the fireplace and catch up on each others lives.
 Add an outdoor playdate with the littles for fun in the snow.
 Double duty!